steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/08_Deploy_a_Canary/README.md

 So it is decided that, until proven to be solid, the new `carts-v2` service will only be available to non-customers (users who are not logged in).
 Existing customers (users logged-in) will stay on the current version of <b>carts</b>.
 The frontend was also cosmetically changed, depending the version of `carts` that traffic will be sent to, the header color will vary : `v1` is in grey, `v2` is in blue.

 Essentially, you are implementing a canary release.
 You are only partially exposing the new service release to a subset of the overall traffic, under specific conditions.
-If the release proves to work as intended, it will be eventually promoted and it will get all the traffic.
-Otherwise, you have quick mechanism to redirect all traffic to the current stable release while you fix the faulty one.
+If the release proves to work as intended, it will eventually be promoted and it will get all the traffic.
+Otherwise, you have a quick mechanism to redirect all traffic to the current stable release while you fix the faulty one.

 ### Let's deploy that v2!